jahudka/http-sessions/docs/theoretical-reading/04-storages-and-lock-managers.md

 the session files; if you want to use it, you must install the `proper-lockfile` package in your project.

+## `SQLStorage`

+This class offers session data persistence and lock management by means of a relational SQL database.
+It doesn't provide an implementation for specific SQL dialects; instead, it relies on an adapter class which must be provided externally.
+Currently, there is an adapter for MikroORM available as an optional integration, or you can roll your own by implementing the `SQLAdapterInterface`.

 ## `DaemonStorage` and `DaemonLockManager`

 The `DaemonStorage` and `DaemonLockManager` classes allow one to separate the